“The only way a relationship will last is if you see it as a place that you go to give, and not a place that you go to take.” ~Tony Robbins

 failing to just take responsibility for your own personal happiness

 Avoid these common 6 Destructive Relationship Patterns:

-Using gifts as cure all.
+Using gifts as a cure-all.

-On the surface this seems like a very harmless approach to resolving conflict, but I assure you that over time this will erode the romance and intimacy in your relationship.
+On the surface, this seems like a very harmless approach to resolving conflict, but I assure you that over time this will erode the romance and intimacy in your relationship.

-It’s also very easy for this approach to become a pattern as it is seems so logical and even fair to some extent.
+It’s also very easy for this approach to become a pattern as it seems so logical and even fair to some extent.

 But what is this pattern look like exactly?

 Got caught having an affair?